-India risks US sanctions ahead of possible $5 billion Russia defense deal
+India risks US sanctions following $5 billion Russia defense deal

 Military aircraft

-The deal, which analysts expect to be signed during the meeting, could potentially open India up to US sanctions under legislation known as Countering America's Adversaries Through Sanctions Act (CAATSA).
+The deal could potentially open India up to US sanctions under legislation known as Countering America's Adversaries Through Sanctions Act (CAATSA).

 The law, signed by President Donald Trump last August, is designed to punish Moscow for its "malign activities."
 Last month, the US imposed sanctions against China for its purchases of Russian military equipment, including the S-400, under CAATSA legislation.